 The Backbone of the Roman War Machine

-Centurions were promoted from the ranks based on experience, demonstrated competence, and leadership ability.
-Unlike modern officers who often enter command through formal academies, these men had typically served as common soldiers for years before earning their position.
-This background gave them intimate knowledge of the daily struggles, fears, and capabilities of the men they led.
-Their authority rested on a combination of official power, personal reputation, and the respect earned through proven ability in combat.
+Centurions rose from the ranks after years of service, gaining intimate knowledge of their men’s fears, strengths, and daily struggles.
+Unlike modern officers who often enter command through formal academies, these men had fought side by side with the soldiers they later led.
+Their authority rested on a combination of official power, personal reputation, and the respect earned through proven ability in battle.
+Without them, the Roman legion would have been a collection of individuals, not a cohesive fighting unit.

 The Path to Becoming a Centurion